Written January, 2005

 Follow-up after the Trade Show

 Prepare a plan for following-up with interested parties you will meet at the trade show.
-Do this before the trade show starts.
+Create this plan before the trade show starts.
 Establish deadlines for making these contacts.
 Follow-up should be as soon as possible after the trade show.
-It is best to let customers know when you meet them at the trade show when and how they can expect to be recontacted.
+It is best to let customers know when you meet them at the trade show when and how they will be contacted.

 Based on information from the Food Processing Center, Kansas State University